OpenWaterAnalytics/EPANET-UI/building_on_mac.md

 - Same basic steps as above (unzip → copy into `lazarus/components/` → open package → compile)

 Reason for the manual install: there’s a font-finding issue with the package-manager version.
+After this is installed you can use the online package manager to install the LazMapViewer package, which depends on HtmlViewer.

 ### Install required system libraries